ThisTestUser/Docs/AntiCheats.md

 **Consistency Checks** - These exploit how Killauras can do something a player would not be able to do because of human limitations.
 Some of these can be bypassed while still giving a player an advantage.

-NOTE: I am not attacking clients, I am reminding people how anti-cheats exploit clients to block them, and how easy it is to bypass anti-cheats like AAC.

 ## Types of Hacked Clients
 **Public Clients** - Clients that have been around for a looong time.
 Perfect to use on NCP and vanilla servers, but their lack of bypasses to AAC means that it is not good for AAC servers.